vidaud/seta/seta-doc/docs/user-guide/configuration/apis.md

 ## APIs in SeTA

 In SeTA there the following APIs:
-- Datasources API
+- Data Sources API
 - JWT Token Authentication
-- SeTA API - Elastic Search queries
+- SeTA Search API - OpenSearch queries

-To prepare the upload of the data, it is important to setup first the **Datasources API** to then follow with **SeTA API**.
+To prepare the upload of the data, it is important to setup first the **Data Sources API** to then follow with **SeTA Search API**.

-### Datasources API
+### Data Sources API

 !!! info
-    The ^^SeTA Datasources API^^ are only available for the *Development Environment*
+    The ^^SeTA Data Sources API^^ are only available for the *Development Environment*

 #### Prerequisites

 The Docker containers must be running.

 !!! note "Optional, but useful:"
-    Install MongoDB Compass and connect to dockerized MongoDB on localhost:27017
+    Install MongoDB Compass and connect to MongoDB docker container on localhost:27017

     If the seta database exists, then remove it with either MongoDB Compass or bash MongoDB commands.